 When demand threatens to exceed supply, pipeline operators implement something called an operational flow order (OFO).
 An OFO is a mechanism that protects the operational integrity of the pipeline.

 OFOs are issued if the pipeline has a problem.
 This could be a compressor outage or maintenance problem.
 OFOs are also issued when the pipeline simply doesn’t have enough gas.

 That’s usually from high levels of demand, which is what happened last week… and it’s the reason spot prices hit the levels they did.

 Natural gas gets from the well to your home furnace via a complex network of pipelines.

 There are three separate but connected pipeline networks: the gathering network, the interstate network and the distribution network.

 The gathering network is a system of small-diameter, low-pressure pipelines.
 This network moves natural gas from the wellhead to the processing plant.

 The processing plants treat natural gas to remove undesired components.
 Once that’s complete, the natural gas is injected into the 217,000-mile interstate natural gas pipeline network.

-As you can see, the network crisscrosses the entire U.S., reaching every major metropolitan area…
+The network crisscrosses the entire U.S., reaching every major metropolitan area.

 Some of the larger states have pipeline networks totally contained within the state.
 These intrastate networks are shown above in red.